 Some of the disadvantages are given below:

-- These private investment options are generally to be held for a longer period of time; therefore, an investor cannot expect the ease of liquidity while investing in alternative investment options.
+- These private investment options are generally to be held for a longer period of time; therefore, an investor cannot expect ease of liquidity while investing in alternative investment options.

-- Since the accredited investors invest in non-regulated securities, thus, they need to exercise the utmost due diligence while investing.
+- Since accredited investors invest in non-regulated securities, thus, they need to exercise the utmost due diligence while investing.

 - Accredited investors pay high fees and the minimum limit of the investment is also higher.

-As of right now, there is no formal process of becoming an accredited investor.
-So, any desiring high net worth individual can become the one.
-But they need to exercise the utmost care, they should ensure that they have knowledge of the market, as these investment options are highly risky, investors can even lose their entire money.
-But apart from this, it is an excellent source of raising capital for the companies who do not want to go through the process of registration of their securities.
+As of right now, there is no formal process for becoming an accredited investor.
+So, any desiring high net worth individual can become one.
+But they need to exercise the utmost care, they should ensure that they have knowledge of the market, as these investment options are highly risky, and investors can even lose their entire money.
+But apart from this, it is an excellent source of raising capital for companies who do not want to go through the process of registration of their securities.